kazimieras-mi/bearblog-claritas-theme/README.md

 Open [style.css](https://raw.githubusercontent.com/kazimieras-mi/bearblog-claritas-theme/refs/heads/main/style.css) and copy the contents into the "Edit theme CSS" box in Bearblog themes page.

 Remember to back up your existing theme.

+> Note: Claritas is now built into Bearblog and can be simply selected in the theme page.

 ## Image Hacks
 Bearblog supports `<img src='...' />` tags for image embedding.
 You can use the following image classes with this theme: